 - 2. We will use the timer to control how long each note is played.
 Configure TimerA2 to generate periodic interrupts at a rate of at least 0.005 seconds.
 (This resolution must be several times smaller than the duration of a single note, why?)
 Your timer ISR should increment a global counter, which you will use when playing the notes. - 3.
 Before continuing, use the debugger to make sure your interrupts are working by setting a breakpoint in the ISR function.
 If your program reaches the breakpoint, your interrupts are firing! - 4.
 Test Program: Your test program for this phase should consist of a state machine with two "states," described below.
 (You are not required to use a switch-based state machine for this, so long as your program behaves the same way.) - a.
 Hardware Test: At startup, your program should perform the "hardware test" from phases 1a and 1b: play a few notes using the buzzer, and light up an LED for each note.
-Then, when a user presses one of the four external buttons, light up the corresponding LED.
+Then, when a user presses one of the four external buttons, light up the corresponding LED and play a note on the buzzer (Thus, by pressing buttons, you should be able to play 4 different notes, one for each button).
 When the user presses one of the launchpad buttons, go to the next state. - b.
 Play notes: Loop through each note in your song and play it for the amount of time specified in your data structure, lighting up an LED for each note.
 You must use the timer to keep track of the duration of each note-no software delays!
-While the note is playing, read from the external buttons.
-If the user presses the button corresponding to the LED that is on, light up the green LED on the launchpad to show it was correct.
 When the song is done, go back to the starting state.